Class: IntExpr

 Optional integer expressions

-Underlying variables of an integer expression may be optional, i.e. they may or may not be present in a solution (for example, an optional task can be completely omitted from the solution).
-In this case the value of the integer expression is absent.
-The value absent means that the variable has no meaning, it does not exist in the solution.
+Underlying variables of an integer expression may be optional, i.e., they may or may not be present in a solution (for example, an optional task can be omitted entirely from the solution).
+In this case, the value of the integer expression is absent.
+The value absent means that the variable has no meaning; it does not exist in the solution.

 let model = new CP.Model();